DravenALG/ReSTE/README.md

 - **NOTE 1:** To ensure the reproducibility, please refer to the training details we provided above (the parameters not provided use the default parameters in our code).
 - **NOTE 2:** If we enlarge the batch size or the training epochs, the performance will be further boosted.
 We also report the results with different pairs of batch size and training epochs for comparison.
+- **NOTE 3:** It is better to train on single GPU to get better performance, since that when using multiple GPUs, the batch size on per GPU will decrease, which will affect the batch normalization.
+(Or maybe you can revise the code using a cross-GPU synchronized Batch Normalization to compensate it.)

 ## Citation